 SEO isn’t limited to what you can do on your store, other sources can also boost your credibility.
 This seal of approval can come from other websites, social media, or from influencers.

 Google also determines the quality of your webpage based on the number and quality of outside links to it.
 These are known as backlinks.
+The effectiveness of those links is measured through Backlink Management Tools.
 Getting a trove of these first-rate backlinks will take a bit of leg work from you.
 Here are some tactics to get you on your way: